skit-ai/kaldi-serve/README.md

 ### Running the gRPC C++ Server

+> Model directory to be pointed to in the `toml` file is not documented at the moment.
+Track [this issue](https://github.com/Vernacular-ai/kaldi-serve/issues/3) for updates.

 For running the server, you need to first write model config in a toml which tells the program which models to load and where to look for.
 Structure of `model_spec_toml` file is specified in a sample in